 - Make sure that every decision you make about the business is based off what’s best for the long-term health of your business.

-- You’ll overestimate what you can do in a couple of years and underestimate what you can do in five years.
+- You’ll overestimate what you can do in 1-2 years and underestimate what you can do in five years.